harshita-kaushik2/SQL/README.md

 ```

 #### Difference between WHERE and HAVING
 - WHERE Clause is used to filter the records from the table based on the specified condition.
-- HAVING Clause is used to filter record from the groups based on the specified condition.
+HAVING Clause is used to filter record from the groups based on the specified condition.

-- WHERE Clause can be used without GROUP BY Clause
-- HAVING Clause cannot be used without GROUP BY Clause
+- WHERE Clause can be used without GROUP BY Clause.
+HAVING Clause cannot be used without GROUP BY Clause

-- WHERE Clause implements in row operations
-- HAVING Clause implements in column operation
+- WHERE Clause implements in row operations.
+HAVING Clause implements in column operation

-- WHERE Clause cannot contain aggregate function
-- HAVING Clause can contain aggregate function
+- WHERE Clause cannot contain aggregate function.
+HAVING Clause can contain aggregate function

 - WHERE Clause can be used with SELECT, UPDATE, DELETE statement.
-- HAVING Clause can only be used with SELECT statement.
+HAVING Clause can only be used with SELECT statement.

-- WHERE Clause is used before GROUP BY Clause
-- HAVING Clause is used after GROUP BY Clause
+- WHERE Clause is used before GROUP BY Clause.
+HAVING Clause is used after GROUP BY Clause